 As third-party data becomes more limited, first-party data and its important marketing lessons is becoming much more important.
 The brands that harness the power of this data will be the brands that analyse it well and derive key understandings of their audience.

 Data analytics is the process of analyzing raw customer data in order to help people make decisions about their business and improve both performance and profit.

 With huge amounts of data being produced every day, it’s difficult for marketers to dissect and process all the information.
 Data analytics helps to analyze and arrange data so it is clearer and easier for marketers to understand it and use it to generate insights.

 What are the different levels of data analytics?

-There are three main levels: descriptive analytics, used to extract details of what has happened in the past; predictive analytics, used to predict what’s going to happen in the future, and prescriptive analytics, which focuses on what should be done in the present time.
+There are three main levels: descriptive analytics, used to extract details of what has happened in the past; predictive analytics, used to predict the future, and prescriptive analytics, focusing on the present.